Olympias

 Olympias (Ὀλυμπιάς; c.
-375–316 BC) was a Greek princess of the Molossians, the eldest daughter of king Neoptolemus I of Epirus, the sister of Alexander I of Epirus, the fourth wife of Philip II, the king of Macedonia and the mother of Alexander the Great.
-She was extremely influential in Alexander's life and was recognized as de facto leader of Macedon during Alexander's conquests.
-According to the 1st century AD biographer, Plutarch, she was a devout member of the orgiastic snake-worshiping cult of Dionysus, and he suggests that she slept with snakes in her bed.
+375–316 BC) was an ancient Greek princess of the Molossians, the eldest daughter of King Neoptolemus I of Epirus, and the sister of Alexander I of Epirus.
+She was the mother of Alexander the Great by Philip II, king of Macedonia.
+She was extremely influential in Alexander's life and was recognized as de facto leader of Macedon during his conquests.

-After her son's death, Olympias fought on behalf of Alexander's son Alexander IV, successfully defeating Adea Eurydice.
-After she was finally defeated by Cassander, his armies refused to execute her, and he finally had to summon family members of those Olympias had previously killed to end her life.
+After Alexander the Great's death, conflict broke out over who would inherit the empire.
+Olympias fought on behalf of her grandson Alexander IV; she defeated Adea Eurydice, and Alexander IV was included in the line of succession.
+However, she was eventually defeated by Cassander and executed, and Alexander IV was assassinated before wielding any power.

 Origin

-Olympias was the eldest daughter of Neoptolemus I, king of the Molossians, an ancient Greek tribe in Epirus, and sister of Alexander I of Epirus.
-She also had a sister named Troas, who married their paternal uncle Arrybas of Epirus.
+Olympias was born around 375 BC (no later than 371 BC) probably in Passaron, in modern Epirus, Greece.
+She was the eldest daughter of Neoptolemus I, king of the Molossians, an ancient Greek tribe of Epirus.
+She had a brother, Alexander I of Epirus, and a sister, Troas, who married their paternal uncle Arrybas of Epirus.
+Although unknown, some scholars have theorized that Olympias' mother may have been a Chaonian princess, based on the rumour that Olympias used to say that she was also a descendant of the Trojan prince, Helenus, son of Priam (the last king of Troy), and Andromache, wife of Hector.

 Her family belonged to the Aeacidae, a well-respected family of Epirus, which claimed descent from Neoptolemus, son of Achilles.
 They took their name from the mythical king Aeacus, who ruled in the island of Aegina in the Saronic Gulf.
 The Aeacidae were perhaps the only Epirotes who were universally recognised as Greek.
-Although unknown, some scholars have theorized that Olympias' mother may have been a Chaonian princess, based on the rumour that Olympias used to say that she was also a descendant of the Trojan prince, Helenus, son of Priam (the last king of Troy), and Andromache, wife of Hector.